nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - A `Phone`, representing the phone number of the buyer.
 - An `Address`, representing the address of the buyer.
 - An `Email`, representing the email address of the buyer.
-- An `entryTime`, representing the time of creation of the buyer (created and accessed internally).
+- An `entryTime`, representing the creation time of the buyer (created and accessed internally).
 - A `Priority`, representing the priority of the buyer - High, Normal or Low.
 - A `PriceRange`, representing the price range of properties that a buyer is willing to consider.
 - A `Characteristics`, representing the characteristics of a property that a buyer is looking for.